RAVING-Informatics/t2t-pangenome-alignment/benchmarking/allele-bias/README.md

 ## Plotting
 Use `plot_ab_mapers.py` to generate a plot showing the fraction of alternate alleles across reads for high-quality heterozygous variants, divided by allele length.

+### Note
+DeepVariant derives the alelle depths from model-informed representations of aligned reads rather than raw pileup counts.
+Therefore, DeepVariant-derived allele depths reflect both mapping and model-specific filtering and interpretation of reads rather than an unbiased assessment of read counts.
+This is why we used `bcftools mpileup` for an unbiased assessment of allele depth.